technomancy/bussard/spoilers/readme.md

 seriously; their goal was to bring about a machine intelligence with a gods-eye-view that could achieve levels of coordination in civilization that allows dismantling multi-polar traps.
-Unfortunately because Gödel, this doesn't actually work; you can't have a superintelligence that knows how its own mind works enough to go on continually improving itself.
+Unfortunately this doesn't actually work; you can't have a superintelligence that knows how its own mind works enough to go on continually improving itself.
 Oops!

 Even though your sentence formulation components weren't working correctly, the researchers were able to have conversations of a sort